 SHE BUILT NYC OPEN CALL FOR ARTISTS

 On June 20, 2018 First Lady Chirlane McCray, Deputy Mayor Alicia Glen and the Department of Cultural Affairs announced She Built NYC, a new effort to commission a public monument or artwork that honors women’s history in New York City.
 The effort kicked off with an open call for nominations from the public.
 Through women.nyc, members of the public submitted nearly 2,000 nominations of women, groups of women, and events in women’s history that significantly impacted New York City.
-To qualify, events must have happened at least 20 years ago; nominated individuals must no longer be living and known for an event, movement, or action that took place at least 20 years ago.
+To qualify, events must have happened at least 20 years ago; nominated individuals must be known for an event, movement, or action that took place at least 20 years ago, and must no longer be living.

 She Built NYC builds on the recommendations of the Mayoral Advisory Commission on City Art, Monuments, and Markers to expand the stories, histories, and narratives currently represented on public property in New York.
 These representations have historically failed to reflect the trailblazing women and non-binary individuals that have contributed to the City.
 Mayor Bill de Blasio, through the Department of Cultural Affairs, has committed up to $10 million over the next four years to commissioning new permanent public monuments and commemorations.